 PASCAL GOETGHELUCK / SCIENCE PHOTO LIBRARY PASCAL GOETGHELUCK / SCIENCE PHOTO LIBRARY

 Microalgae production for biofuels.
-Ponds being used to culture Chlorella vulgaris microalgae.
+Worker with glass jars containing cultures of Chlorella vulgaris microalgae.
+These cultures will be used to seed ponds where the algae will be grown.
 This site composts household waste to produce methane, which is burned to produce electricity.
 The carbon dioxide released from the combustion of the waste is used to help grow microalgae, which are then used for biofuel production.
-The carbon dioxide is pumped into ponds (seen here) to promote photosynthesis and therefore growth of the algae.
+The carbon dioxide is pumped into ponds to promote photosynthesis and therefore growth of the algae.
 Photographed in France.

 Model release not available.
 Property release not available.